niplav/site/eccentric.md

 (there caled fanaticism) and much more.
 Separately, a strand of amateur thinking about philosophical problems with a strongly computational bent has emerged from the website LessWrong.
-This view is very interested in formal epistemology using [Solomonoff induction](https://arbital.com/p/solomonoff_induction/), has broadly mathematical or computational Platonist metaphysics ("all mathematical structures/possible
+This view is interested in formal epistemology using [Solomonoff induction](https://arbital.com/p/solomonoff_induction/), has broadly mathematical or computational Platonist metaphysics ("all mathematical structures/possible